apache/trafficserver/doc/developer-guide/plugins/mutexes.en.rst

 Locking Global Data
 ===================

-The :ref:`blacklist-1.c` sample plugin implements a mutex that locks global data.
-The blacklist plugin reads its blacklisted sites from a configuration file; file read operations are protected by a mutex created in :c:func:`TSPluginInit`.
-The :ref:`blacklist-1.c` code uses :c:func:`TSMutexLockTry` instead of :c:func:`TSMutexLock`.
-For more detailed information, see the :ref:`blacklist-1.c` code;
+The :ref:`blocklist-1.c` sample plugin implements a mutex that locks global data.
+The blocklist plugin reads its blocklisted sites from a configuration file; file read operations are protected by a mutex created in :c:func:`TSPluginInit`.
+The :ref:`blocklist-1.c` code uses :c:func:`TSMutexLockTry` instead of :c:func:`TSMutexLock`.
+For more detailed information, see the :ref:`blocklist-1.c` code;
 start by looking at the :c:func:`TSPluginInit` function.

 General guidelines for locking shared data are as follows: